External Hiring vs. Internal Recruitment: How Companies are Doubling Down on Upskilling Employees

 Stage 5: At the End of the First Year

-Andrew Quinn, Director of Training and Development at HubSpot, introduces a notion of baseline viability when estimating salespeople’s successful transition.
+Andrew Quinn, Director of Training and Development at HubSpot, introduced the notion of baseline viability when estimating salespeople’s successful transition.
 It comprises core knowledge points as well as core functional skills measured in a variety of ways.

 In fact, at HubSpot the validation includes four components:

-As you can see, each stage has its own clear objectives that can be achieved in a variety of ways.
+As you can see, each of the milestones in the onboarding process has its own clear objectives that can be achieved in a variety of ways.
 There is no universal plan to maximize success, so it always helps to be on the lookout for best practices, inspiring experiences and new trends.

+Master all of the milestones in the onboarding process.
 Not sure where to begin with your onboarding program?
-We can help with that.
+We at Rallyware can help with that – request your demo of the leading Performance Enablement Platform today!

 News and Insights on Workforce Training & Engagement